Grosseto: Middle Ages

+The decline of Rusellae began in the 6th century, paralleled by the barbarian invasions and the silting up of Lake Prile.
+By the end of the 6th century, Rusellae was one of the remaining Byzantine strongholds in Tuscia; the Lombard conquest dates back to the early 7th century.
+It was during this period that the first nucleus of the settlement of Grosseto formed, which some studies identify in the area now between Piazza della Palma and Piazza dei Martiri d'Istia.
+While continuing to be a bishopric, Rusellae suffered a decline in population in favor of Grosseto, that was rapidly growing along the Ombrone River.
+It was first mentioned in 803 as a fief of the Counts Aldobrandeschi, in a document recording the assignment of St. George's Church to Ildebrando degli Aldobrandeschi, whose successors were counts of the Grossetana Mark until the end of the 12th century.

 Grosseto steadily grew in importance, owing to the decline of Rusellae and Vetulonia until it was one of the principal Tuscan cities.
 In 1137 the city was besieged by German troops, led by Duke Heinrich X of Bavaria, sent by the emperor Lothair III to reinstate his authority over the Aldobrandeschi.
 In the following year the bishopric of Roselle was transferred to Grosseto.

 In 1151, the citizens swore loyalty to the Republic of Siena, and in 1222 the Aldobrandeschi gave the Grossetani the right to have their own podestà, together with three councilors and consuls.
 In 1244 the city was reconquered by the Sienese, and its powers, together with all the Aldobrandeschi's imperial privileges, were transferred to Siena by order of the imperial vicar.
 Thereafter Grosseto shared the fortunes of Siena.
 It became an important stronghold, and the fortress (rocca), the walls and bastions can still to be seen.

 In 1266 and in 1355, Grosseto tried in vain to win freedom from the overlordship of Siena.
 While Guelph and Ghibelline parties struggled for control of that city, Umberto and Aldobrandino Aldobrandeschi tried to regain Grosseto for their family.
 The Sienese armies were, however, victorious, and in 1259 they named a podestà from their city.
 But Grosseto gained its freedom and in the following year and fought alongside the Florentine forces in the Battle of Montaperti.

 Over the next 80 years Grosseto was again occupied, ravaged, excommunicated by Pope Clement IV, besieged by emperor Louis IV and by the antipope Nicholas V in 1328, until it finally submitted to its more powerful neighbour, Siena.
 The pestilence of 1348 struck Grosseto hard and by 1369 its population had been reduced to some hundred families.
 Its territory, moreover, was frequently ravaged, notably in 1447 by Alfons V of Sicily and in 1455 by Jacopo Piccinino.